riohaeussleralbi/riohaeussleralbi.github.io/_pages/about.md

 ---

 Hi!
 I'm Rio, a first-year PhD student in Mathematics at the University of Wisconsin-Madison.
+I am broadly interested in homological algebra and (higher) category theory, and their interaction with algebraic geometry/topology.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.